Skip to main content

 USB Tether

 Plug a USB-C data cable from the ground station to your Mac, Windows, or Android device.
 The SBC appears as a USB Ethernet adapter.
 No drivers to install on modern operating systems.
 Video latency drops to 40-70 ms because you skip the WiFi hop entirely.
+The Ground Agent still does the radio receive work.
+Your Mac or Windows laptop talks to the Ground Agent over USB Ethernet and receives standard IP streams.

 How it works